poppinss/youch-core/README.md

 ## Contributing

-One of the primary goals of Poppinss is to have a vibrant community of users and contributors who believes in the principles of the framework.
+One of the primary goals of Poppinss is to have a vibrant community of users and contributors who believe in the principles of the framework.

 We encourage you to read the [contribution guide](https://github.com/poppinss/.github/blob/main/docs/CONTRIBUTING.md) before contributing to the framework.

 ## Code of Conduct

-In order to ensure that the Poppinss community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/poppinss/.github/blob/main/docs/CODE_OF_CONDUCT.md).
+To ensure that the Poppinss community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/poppinss/.github/blob/main/docs/CODE_OF_CONDUCT.md).

 ## License